kylesm/vpcviewer/README.md

 ------------------------

 The following permissions are required for vpcviewer to function:
+- ec2:DescribeVpcs
-- describe route tables
+- ec2:DescribeSubnets
-- describe subnets
+- ec2:DescribeRouteTables